Atrai Upazila: Demographics

-According to 2011 Bangladesh census, Atrai had a population of 193,256.
-Males constituted 49.74% of the population and females 50.26%.
-Muslims formed 90.66% of the population, Hindus 9.31% and others 0.03%.
-Atrai had a literacy rate of 45.38% for the population 7 years and above.
+According to the 2011 Census of Bangladesh, Atrai Upazila had 45,465 households and a population of 193,256.
+38,390 (19.86%) were under 10 years of age.
+Atrai had a literacy rate (age 7 and over) of 45.38%, compared to the national average of 51.8%, and a sex ratio of 1010 females per 1000 males.
+13,202 (6.83%) lived in urban areas.

 As of the 1991 Bangladesh census, Atrai has a population of 166978.
 Males constitute 50.88% of the population, and females 49.12%.
 The population above the age of eighteen years is 83466.

 Administration

 Atrai Upazila is divided into eight union parishads: Ashanganj, Bhonpara, Bisha, Hatkalupara, Kalikapur, Maniari, Panchupur, and Sahagola.
 The union parishads are subdivided into 155 mauzas and 200 villages.

-Atrai Thana was formed in 1916 and it was turned into an upazila on 1 August1983.
+Atrai Thana was formed in 1916 and it was turned into an upazila on 1 August 1983.

 Chairmen

 Facilities

 Atrai Upazila has hundreds of mosques.
 Many of the mosques are notable tourist attractions in Atrai due to their antiquity or architectural style.
 These include the Islamganthi Mosque, Mahadighi Mosque, Qazipara Mosque and Mirpur Mosque.
 The mazar (mausoleum) of Naib Ali the Dervish is situated in Sannyasbari.

 The upazila is home to other facilities such as the Madinatul Uloom Madrasa and Lillah Boarding Orphanage in Biharipur and the Bandaikhara Madhyapara Islamia Hafizia Madrasa and Orphanage Lillah Boarding.